Sorry, illegal images are not allowed. Please upload a different image. Thank you.

 Once your order is placed & paid, simply wait for door-to-door delivery.
 This aligns with Dear-Lover.com's mission: Making purchasing garments easy."

-The AIR-US in the shipping method selection is AIR PARCEL, our recommended Delivered Duty Paid + Door-to-Door delivery service.
+The AIR-US in the shipping method selection is AIR PARCEL, our recommended Delivered Duty Paid + Door-to-Door delivery service, 8-10 business to arrive.

 The Sea Freight-US shipping method selection only appears when the shipping package weight is over 50 kg.
 It takes 25 to 35 business days to arrive.